sgr-ksmt/firebase-recommended-template/README.md

 # Firebase recommended template

-This repository is a recommended template that develops with Firebase.
+This repository is the recommended template for developing with Firebase.
 It has a very simple and minimum directory structure, and ready to deploy and test.
 You don't have to run `firebase init` anymore.

 ## How to setup your project